To whom should I address my cover letter?

 How do you determine cultural fit?

 We see ourselves as a mosaic of individuals, where the big picture is beautiful but each individual is different.
-Your passions, your enthusiasm, your ability to collaborate, your travel adventures, the latest book you’ve read, what music you crave, or a movie you hated… We ask ourselves, “Would we want to travel with this person?
-What will this person be like at dinner, or during a brainstorm, or during a conflict?”
-We are eclectic, diverse and there is always room for another angle.
+Your passions, your enthusiasm, your ability to collaborate, your travel adventures, the latest book you’ve read, what music you crave, or a movie you hated… You never know when a passion of your’s will come in handy on a project.

 Good candidates offer more than a list of former jobs they’ve had or courses they’ve taken.
 We sometimes read résumés from the bottom up, because what you’ve accomplished outside of work may tell us as much as what you’ve done as someone else’s employee.
 Use your cover letter to tell a story that may not come through on your résumé.
 Help us connect the dots; tell who you are, for real.